-- a.
-Online Synchronous: Course meets live online at specific, scheduled days and times. - b.
-Online Asynchronous: Course does not meet on specific days and times; students may complete the course in Canvas at any time of the day or night. - c.
-Online Combo: Scheduled live, online meetings are combined with online asynchronous activities. - d.
+a.
+Online Synchronous: course meets live online at specific, scheduled days and times

+- b.
+Online Asynchronous: course does not meet on specific days and times; students may complete the course in Canvas at any time of the day or night - c.
+Online Combo: Scheduled live, online meetings are combined with online asynchronous activities - d.
 HyFlex: Instruction is conducted on campus and online (synchronous and/or asynchronous).
 Students decide how they want to participate. - e.
-Hybrid: Combines on campus instruction with one of the online types described above.
-A hybrid course is a course that has any combination of oncampus meetings (excluding orientations) and online meetings.
+Hybrid: combines on campus instruction with one of the online types described above.
+A hybrid course is a course that has any combination of on-campus meetings (excluding orientations) and online meetings.
 For example, a class meeting once online and the rest of the time face-to-face would be considered a hybrid, so would a class meeting half the time face-to-face or most of the time face-to-face. - f.
-Face to Face: Instruction takes place on campus or in a college facility and is delivered synchronously.
+Face to Face: instruction takes place on campus or in a college facility and is delivered synchronously.

 19B.
-Distance Education Intellectual Property Rights
+Distance Education Intellectual Property Rights [Was 10F.2]

-Notwithstanding any other provisions of this Agreement, the unit member retains ownership of and the right to copyright course materials of Distance Education courses he/she develops, except for ownership of the empty courseware shell and any other technologies used in the course.
+Notwithstanding any other provisions of this Agreement, the unit member retains ownership of and the right to copyright course materials of Distance Education courses he/she develops, except for ownership of the empty courseware shell <a href="mailto:and any other technologies used in the course.
 All these materials, except the empty courseware shell and other course technologies, are not "work for hire" as that term is defined in the Federal copyright laws.
 Any use of these materials without the consent and/or written authorization of the originating unit member is prohibited.
-See Articles 27B.1 and 27B.2.
+See Articles 27B.1 and 27B.2 and 27B.1 and <a href="mailto: